incognitochain/documentation/docs/Tech/Scalibility/A Combination of iPoS, Multiview-pBFT, and BLS.md

 ---
-layout: default
+sidebar_position: 5
-title: A Combination of iPoS, Multiview-pBFT, and BLS
+sidebar_label: A Combination of iPoS, Multiview-pBFT, and BLS
-nav_order: 5
-parent: Consensus
 ---

-# Consensus: A Combination of iPoS, Multiview-pBFT, and BLS ▾
+# Consensus: A Combination of iPoS, Multiview-pBFT, and BLS

 Both beacon chain and shard chains use the same consensus mechanism to produce new blocks.